suiauthon/librealsense/wrappers/python/d400e_readme.md

-# Python Wrapper for FRAMOS D435e camera
+# Python Wrapper for FRAMOS D400e camera series

-This readme file provides instructions on how to use the D435e camera with Python.
+This readme file provides instructions on how to use the D400e camera series with Python.

 ## Supported platforms